Ponte de Sôr is a city in the Alto Alentejo region, within the district of

 meaningful space that helps contextualize the rural identity of Avis

-and its surrounding landscapes, offering an opportunity to
+and its surrounding landscapes, offering an opportunity to understand

-life over generations.
+generations.

 |

-building traditionally associated with the governance of the village
+associated with the governance of the village during the Middle Ages.

 -

-The structure is visually documented in heritage photography, where
+The structure is visually documented in heritage photography, where it

-old urban core.
+urban core.
 Its location within the fortified medieval village

 reflects the administrative importance Avis held as the headquarters

-of the Military Order of Avis from the thirteenth century onward,
+of the Military Order of Avis from the thirteenth century onward, when

 -

-The surviving medieval town hall building in Avis is valued today
+The surviving medieval town hall building in Avis is valued today for

-for its architectural simplicity and historical resonance,
+its architectural simplicity and historical resonance, representing

-representing the civic counterpart to the monastic-military
+the civic counterpart to the monastic-military structures that shaped

-structures that shaped the village’s identity.
-Its preservation
+the village’s identity.
+Its preservation contributes to the broader

-contributes to the broader medieval atmosphere still present in
+medieval atmosphere still present in Avis, a village noted for

-Avis, a village noted for maintaining much of its historic fabric
+maintaining much of its historic fabric and defensive layout.
+Together

-towers, and narrow streets, the old town hall helps illustrate how
+with the castle remains, convent, towers, and narrow streets, the old

-municipal life functioned in a fortified settlement governed by a
+town hall helps illustrate how municipal life functioned in a

-military order, offering visitors a tangible link to the
+fortified settlement governed by a military order, offering visitors a

-administrative history of the region.
+tangible link to the administrative history of the region.

 |